-Partnerships are meant to accelerate growth and improve the prospects of your business.
+Partnerships are meant to accelerate growth and improve the prospects of your business- 3 things to consider.

 Demonstrating success in the market place is probably the most important determinant of a companys attractiveness as an acquisition target.
 Of course, not every business that develops into a successful company is acquired.
 Some companies, obviously, achieve tremendous success independently, ultimately providing their investors liquidity through an IPO.